 Have you ever been on the receiving end of one of those sloppy Doodle kisses and found yourself asking why do Labradoodles drool so much?
 Some people tolerate them.
 Other people despise them.
-And a few of us kind of appreciates them.
+And a few of us kind of appreciate them.

 Let’s take a closer look at the question and the answers, while also telling you a lot more that you never even knew you wanted to know about Labradoodle drooling.